arelisuleima/arelisuleima/README.md

-# About Me
+# About Me 👩🏻‍💻

 Hi!
-I'm Areli Suleima, also known as Are, Ara, Sule, or simply Areli. 🙇‍♀️ I have been immersed in the world of programming for over 10 years and currently work as a Technical Consultant in Oracle technologies.
+I'm Areli Suleima, also known as Are, Ara, Sule, or simply Areli. 🐸♀️ I have been immersed in the world of programming for over 10 years and currently work as a Technical Consultant in Oracle technologies.
 My primary focus is on PeopleSoft (PeopleCode) and Oracle Cloud (Java and APEX).

 <img align="left" src= "https://github.com/arelisuleima/arelisuleima/assets/72313215/d955880d-e649-4c7f-b8c4-d7f7a36b0235" width="150" height="150" />

-## Background
+## ⭐ Background
-At the young age of 13 in 2012, I embarked on my programming journey through Tumblr, which became the gateway to my passion for web development 👩🏻‍💻.
+At the young age of 13 in 2012, I embarked on my programming journey through Tumblr✨, which became the gateway to my passion for web development 👩🏻‍💻.
 With great enthusiasm, I immersed myself in the world of programming, utilizing Tumblr as my platform of choice.
 It was there that I discovered the power of HTML and began implementing it to structure and design captivating frontend pages.
 As I delved deeper into the possibilities, I eagerly embraced JavaScript, leveraging its capabilities to add interactivity and dynamic elements to my creations💗.
 Alongside these technologies, I also honed my skills in CSS, harnessing its potential to enhance the visual appeal and style of my webpages.
 Through Tumblr, I gained invaluable hands-on experience in frontend development, laying the foundation for my journey as a web developer.

-## Professional Experience
+##  ⭐ Professional Experience
 - I hold a degree in Applied Mathematics and Computing 👩🏻‍🎓, with a greater emphasis on computing lol👩🏻‍🏫.

 - As a Technical Consultant in Oracle technologies, I have had the privilege of working on diverse projects involving PeopleSoft and Oracle Cloud.
 From designing and implementing PeopleCode solutions to developing robust applications in Java and APEX, I bring a breadth of experience and expertise to every endeavor.

-## Skills
+##  ⭐ Skills
 I have honed my skills across various programming languages and technologies.
 Here are some of my key proficiencies: